TwistSLAM++: Fusing multiple modalities for accurate dynamic semantic SLAM

 \subsection{Camera pose estimation}

-In this subsection we evaluate the accuracy of our camera pose estimation.
+In this subsection we evaluate the accuracy of our camera pose estimation which can be seen in table \ref{table:ego}.
 As we obtain almost exactly the same results as TwistSLAM we only show here the results on some sequences.
 This is not surprising as the sequences only exhibit a mild amount of dynamicity, that is well dealt even by non dynamic approaches \cite{mur2017orb}.
 Furthermore in this approach we rather focused on the accuracy of object tracking, that we improve compared to state of the art, as shown in the following paragraph.